Throwfox/PoEMS/README.md

 # Policy Network-Based Early Warning Monitoring System

 This repository is the official implementation of [PoEMS: Policy Network-Based Early Warning Monitoring System for Sepsis in Intensive Care Units](https://ieeexplore.ieee.org/abstract/document/10114577), published in IEEE Journal of Biomedical and Health Informatics.
-Feel free to contact me via this email (damon882046.c@nycu.edu.tw) if you have any problems.
+Feel free to contact me via this email (haodai@ufl.edu) if you have any problems.

 ### Guideline: